Detecting White Dwarf Binary Mergers with Gravitational Waves: Introduction

 White dwarfs (WDs) are compact remnants of stars that maintain structural stability through a balance between gravitational forces and electron degeneracy pressure.
 They are among the most common astrophysical objects in our galaxy, and have been extensively studied during the last century~\cite{Chandrasekhar_1931,Shapiro_1983,Holberg_2009}.
 Many of these compact objects are expected to be found in pairs~\cite{Marsh_1995,Nelemans_2001,Toonen_2012, Lamberts_2019}; however, white dwarf binaries (WDBs) remain difficult to detect because of their faint electromagnetic (EM) emission and challenges in differentiating WDBs from single WDs~\cite{Ira_2017,Toonen_2017, Burdge_2020, Burdge_2025}.
 Gravitational wave (GW) signals from WDBs have never been directly measured, but they are generating considerable interest in the scientific community~\cite{Ruiter_2010,Maselli_2020}.
 In fact, they could constitute one of the primary sources for future GW detectors operating within the micro- and milli-Hertz frequency bands~\cite{Seppe24,Hofman24}.

 Gravitational wave detectors in the mid-band, ranging from roughly $10$\,mHz to $10$\,Hz, could observe signals of merging WDBs.
 The observability of the binary depends on the component WD masses and sizes, which determine the frequency at coalescence~\cite{Kinugawa_2022,Mandel:2017pzd, Sedda:2019uro, Maselli_2020}.
 The inspiral of these compact objects occurs over very long time scales, making it possible to observe them over extended periods and gain deeper insight into the underlying astrophysical processes.
 The most violent and interesting mergers involve massive WDBs, which also means that the component WDs are more compact, thus the binaries reach higher frequencies.
 More specifically, WDBs with masses $\gtrsim 0.6\,M_\odot$ merge within a few years after the start of mass transfer, and happen at frequencies between $50$\,mHz and $1$\,Hz, below the sensitivity range of terrestrial laser interferometers such as the LIGO–Virgo–KAGRA (LVK) collaboration~\cite{Advanced_LVK}.
 Even next-generation detectors like Einstein Telescope (ET)~\cite{ET} and Cosmic Explorer (CE)~\cite{CE} are only sensitive down to a few hertz.
 On the other end, pulsar timing arrays~\cite{NANOGrav:2020bcs,NANOGrav:2023gor} probe the nano-hertz regime, whose frequencies are much lower than the WDB merger signal.
 LISA will see many WDBs before their coalescence, but its sensitivity drops right before the frequencies of interest, preventing observation of merging WDs~\cite{LISA,LISA:2017pwj,LISA:2022yao,toubiana2024interacting}.
 On the other hand, new mid-band GW detectors will be able to tackle this challenge.
 Some of the proposed instruments that are expected to measure WDB mergers are MAGIS Space~\cite{AGIS}, AEDGE~\cite{AEDGE}, and the Lunar Gravitational Wave Antenna (LGWA)~\cite{lunar_2024}.
 In the article, we focus on MAGIS Space, and secondarily, also on AEDGE.
 The various sensitivities are graphically shown in \autoref{fig:CharacteristicStrain}.
+As can be seen in this figure, ground based atom interferometers will not be sensitive to WDB mergers, because they are not able to measure at low enough frequencies due primarily to gravity gradient noise.